-- 7.4 The Asset Delivery Programme is currently undergoing review.
-If there are any requirements for borrowing, approval will be requested in future reports to Council. - 7.5 The following issues will be considered prior to undertaking any external borrowing: - Affordability
+- 7.6 The HQ relocation project has replaced the Asset Delivery Programme to deliver the move of the Council Offices to new premises.
+This is included as an item in the Capital Programme, but at an amount capped by the estimated Capital Receipts from the sale of the existing offices.
+If there are any requirements for borrowing, approval will be requested in future reports to Council.
+Business cases have yet to be developed for the HQ relocation and the timing of expenditure on the project and asset sales required to fund the project are still to be ascertained.
+But there is a possibility of the need for short-term borrowing to fund the period between incurring the capital expenditure and generating the capital receipts from sales. - 7.7 The following issues will be considered prior to undertaking any external borrowing: - Affordability - Maturity profile of existing debt - Interest rate and refinancing risk - Borrowing source including Internal - 7.8 In conjunction with advice from its treasury advisor, the council will keep under review the following external borrowing sources: - Public Works Loan Board (PWLB) (or its replacement) - any institution approved for investments - any other bank or building society authorised to operate in the UK - UK public and private sector pension funds (except for Essex Pension Fund) - Capital market bond investors - Municipal Bonds Agency created to enable local authority bond issues - Capital markets (stock issues, commercial paper and bills) - Finance Leases

-- Maturity profile of existing debt - Interest rate and refinancing risk - Borrowing source including Internal - 7.6 In conjunction with advice from its treasury advisor, the council will keep under review the following external borrowing sources: - Public Works Loan Board (PWLB) (or its replacement) - any institution approved for investments - any other bank or building society authorised to operate in the UK - UK public and private sector pension funds (except for Essex Pension Fund) - Capital market bond investors - Municipal Bonds Agency created to enable local authority bond issues - Capital markets (stock issues, commercial paper and bills) - Finance Leases - 7.7 Borrowing would add pressure on the revenue budget as MRP and interest would become payable.
-The capacity to make these payments would need to be identified in advance, to ensure they are affordable. - 7.8 Where capital expenditure on an asset is financed wholly or partly by borrowing or credit arrangements, MRP is to be determined by reference to the life of the asset.
+- 7.9 Borrowing would add pressure on the revenue budget as MRP and interest would become payable.
+The capacity to make these payments would need to be identified in advance, to ensure they are affordable. - 7.10 Where capital expenditure on an asset is financed wholly or partly by borrowing or credit arrangements, MRP is to be determined by reference to the life of the asset.
 With the Equal Instalment approach, MRP is determined by reference to the life of the asset and an equal amount charged in each year.
 The Annuity method involves a more complex calculation.
 Here, MRP is the principal element for the year of the annuity required to repay over the asset life the amount of capital expenditure financed by borrowing.